-The silty component makes the body susceptible to water splitting (water penetrating into the surface and beginning to split the clay during or shortly after forming, especially where the surface is being stretched).
+The silty and sand components make the body susceptible to water splitting (water penetrating into the surface and beginning to split the clay during or shortly after forming, especially where the surface is being stretched).
 You should use minimum water during throwing and use slip rather than water as much as possible.
 Where slip is squeezed out of joins, be sure to sponge it away immediately.
+Use similar caution when hand building.
 Splits caused by this are often misinterpreted as drying cracks.

 L211 fired bars.
 Cone 04, 02, 2, 4 and 6 (bottom to top).